Capgemini/gov-prototype-by-prompt/README.md

 If you want to contact the maintainers directly, please [complete this form](https://forms.office.com/e/bctaftxd8h).

-## Technology stack

-The project uses Express.js v5 with Node.js v20.
-It's written in TypeScript.
-Tests are written using Jest.

-It connects to an OpenAI LLM running in Azure; we have been using GPT-4o-mini.

 ## How does it work?

 1. The user describes the form they want in plain English.